Cantido/qlearner/README.md

 #### Action

-Implementations of `Action` represent a thing that can be done to affect the `Environment`.
+Implementations of the **Action** interface represent a thing that can be done to affect the `Environment`.
 This program tries to learn the best `Action` to take for a given `State`.
 Each iteration of this program calls `Action.execute()` once.

 Domain Values